 Okavango Delta- Day 2

 Our second day kicked off with an early morning bush walk to beat the heat and lasted around 4 hours.
 We took the mokoros to a neighboring island where our scouts followed tracks and signs in search of elephants.

 30 minutes in, they decided the leads were dry and we were back in the mokoro to another island.
 This would provide a bit more luck.

-We never did find elephants while bush walking in the delta but we did come across 2 different herds of Zebra.
-Contrasting the zebra with the dry, yellow surroundings made for some nice photos and perhaps a sneak peak of what the Serengeti will be like for us.
+We never did find elephants while bushwalking in the delta but we did come across 2 different herds of Zebra.
+Contrasting the zebra with the dry, yellow surroundings made for some nice photos and perhaps a sneak peek of what the Serengeti will be like for us.
 This was the highlight of both bush walks and we never came across anything else too exciting.

-Back in camp it was back to siesta time but the heat had already started to kick in and even in the shade the tents were sweltering.
-Dave and a fellow traveler opted for a swim in the Okavango Delta waters that left them refreshed but chilled and then later headed for a short walk from camp where we had spotted a large elephant skull the day before.
+Back in camp, it was back to siesta time but the heat had already started to kick in and even in the shade, the tents were sweltering.
+Dave and a fellow traveler opted for a swim in the Okavango Delta waters that left them refreshed but chilled and they later headed for a short walk from the camp where we had spotted a large elephant skull the day before.

 Shortly after hopping into the mokoro and pushing back from the island I caught a glimpse of the sunset we had been given for the day and all of a sudden everything crammed into perspective.

 Africa seriously has some of the most amazing sunsets I have ever seen in my life, in the World and I have seen a lot, everywhere.
 The sun was beginning its melt into a quartet of colors and at that moment I realized it didn’t matter if I saw any hippos.